 There are about 305,000 New Hampshire Medicare beneficiaries.
 Most of those people are Original Medicare beneficiaries, and a much smaller portion of that population has a Medicare Advantage Plan.

-We will be going over Original Medicare and some of the supplemental plans available to New Hampshire Medicare beneficiaries.
+We’ll review Original Medicare and some supplemental Medicare plans available to New Hampshire Medicare beneficiaries.

 New Hampshire Medicare Facts & Figures

 - In New Hampshire, there are about 211,000 Part A and B beneficiaries.